 The Louisiana Community Choices Waiver (CCW) is a program for elderly and / or disabled Louisiana residents.
-This program, which replaced the Elderly and Disabled Adult Waiver, provides a wide range of services and support to assist elderly state residents in maintaining their independence.
+This program, which replaced the Elderly and Disabled Adult Waiver, provides a wide range of services and supports to assist elderly state residents in maintaining their independence.
 In other words, it helps to prevent institutionalization in nursing homes by providing support at home, in assisted living facilities, and in adult foster care homes.

-The Community Choice Waiver is designed for residents of Louisiana aged 65 and over and for physically disabled individuals between the ages of 21 and 64.
+The Community Choice Waiver is designed for residents of Louisiana age 65 and over and for physically disabled individuals between the ages of 21 and 64.
 Waiver participants must require the level of care provided in a nursing home, but choose to receive that care outside of a nursing home environment.

 In addition to the medical eligibility requirements, individuals must be financially eligible to receive long-term care Medicaid.
-As of 2020, an individual’s monthly income cannot exceed more than 300% of the SSI Federal Benefit Rate (FBR).
-This currently means that an individual cannot have a monthly income greater than $2,349.
-In addition, an individual cannot have countable resources (assets) in excess of $2,000.
+As of 2023, an individual’s monthly income cannot exceed more than 300% of the SSI Federal Benefit Rate (FBR).
+This currently means that an individual cannot have a monthly income greater than $2,742.
+For a married couple in which both spouses are applying, the income limit is doubled to $5,484.

-However, one can still qualify for CCW if he or she exceeds the asset and /or income limit(s).
-For example, Louisiana Medicaid has a ‘Medically Needy’ clause where individuals who have very high medical bills relative to their income can still qualify.
-Individuals who have questions about the Medically Needy process, or who exceed the asset and / or income limit(s) should seek assistance qualifying for Medicaid prior to submitting their application paperwork.
+One can still qualify for CCW if he or she exceeds the asset and /or income limits.
+For example, Louisiana Medicaid has a Medically Needy clause where individuals who have very high medical bills relative to their income can still qualify.
+Individuals who have questions about the Medically Needy process, or who exceed the asset and / or income limits should seek assistance qualifying for Medicaid before submitting their application paperwork.
 Learn more.

 *Applicants who choose Monitored In-Home Caregiving are not able to receive the following additional services while enrolled in this benefit: Adult day health care, meal delivery, and personal assistance services.